Ognon/CTF/Vulnlab/Baby.md

-This document provides a step-by-step walkthrough of an Active Directory penetration test on the target machine (BABYDC).
-The purpose was to enumerate and exploit weaknesses in the environment to gain administrative access.
+This writeup provides a detailed analysis of the Active Directory exploit on the "Baby" box, a CTF on the Vulnlab platform, aiming to enumerate and exploit vulnerabilities to gain administrative access.

 Tools Used